Ancient Gold Coins

 WAu-7999: Extremely Rare Celtic

 Unrecorded Quarter Stater.
-North Thames Region, Eastern.
+North

-Trinovantes nor the Catuvellauni.
-They
+nor the Catuvellauni.
+They are all extremely

-are all extremely rare (Van Arsdell only listed x7).
-Current attribution has this coin in the
+rare (Van Arsdell only listed x7).

-"S" shape in the centre (the main image did not really highlight the
+plain field apart from a single "S" shape in the centre (the main

-"S" so I've added another image here) - reverse
+image did not really highlight the "S" so I've added another image here) - reverse

 "S" symbols are thought to represent lightning flashes